How Earning Miles Instead of Interest Can Beat Cash “By a Mile”

 * Feedback Bonus: AAdvantage® miles awarded within 10 business days upon meeting offer qualifications.
 Must provide feedback through Bask Bank’s online banking portal or mobile application by June 30, 2020.
 See Bonus Miles Terms & Conditions for Feedback Bonus offer details. https://www.baskbank.com/special-offers#feedbackBonus.

-Account Opening Bonus: Must hold a minimum balance of $1,000 for 30 days within 60 days of opening an account.
+Account Opening Bonus: Must hold a minimum balance of $5,000 for 90 days within 120 days of opening an account.
 AAdvantage® bonus miles are awarded within 10 business days upon meeting offer qualifications and may take 6-8 weeks to post to your AAdvantage® account.
-Valid October 18, 2019 through February 29, 2020. https://www.baskbank.com/special-offers#openingBonus
+Offer valid through June 30, 2020. https://www.baskbank.com/special-offers#openingBonus

 Comparing the Mileage Interest Value vs. the Cash Interest Value

 As with most things in life, every opportunity has an associated opportunity cost.
 In this case, I think that, assuming you have First or Business Class travel ambitions, the tradeoff works clearly in your favor earning AAdvantage® miles.

 I value AAdvantage® miles at 1.5 cents each.
 That represents the minimum value at which I advise people to spend their AAdvantage® miles vs. cash.
 If a flight costs 20,000 miles or $300, that would be the threshold at which, if the price is $300 or higher, I’d advise to consider spending miles.
 Under that threshold, definitely pay cash.
 That doesn’t mean you always redeem for that.
 Your total balance and whether you are saving for a big award redemption are also factors.